 Accidents happen, even to our roofs.
 All too often, homeowners pay for roof repair out of their pockets.
 However, once they learn how to get homeowners insurance to pay for a new roof, they can save money after accidental roof damage caused by storms, fallen trees, and other unexpected events.

-Getting your insurance company to pay for a roof replacement isn’t as easy as it sounds.
+Getting your insurance company to pay for a full roof replacement isn’t as easy as it sounds.
 Most homeowners insurance companies require their clients to follow a set of steps that begin with roof insurance claims.
 Unfortunately, the process can be complicated, cumbersome, and hard to navigate without prior knowledge of your policy or how homeowner’s insurance works.
 Luckily, we’re here to help.

 1. Read Your Policy